Fukushima nuclear accident casualties

 For long-term displacement, many people (mostly sick and elderly) died at an increased rate while in temporary housing and shelters.
 Degraded living conditions and separation from support networks are likely contributing factors.
 As of 27 February 2017, the Fukushima prefecture government counted 2,129 "disaster-related deaths" in the prefecture.
 This value exceeds the number that have died in Fukushima prefecture directly from the earthquake and tsunami.
-"Disaster-related deaths" are deaths attributed to disasters and are not caused by direct physical trauma, but does not distinguish between people displaced by the nuclear disaster compared to the earthquake / tsunami.
-As of year 2016, among those deaths, 1,368 have been listed as "related to the nuclear power plant" according to media analysis.
+"Disaster-related deaths" are deaths attributed to disasters and are not caused by direct physical trauma, but do not distinguish between people displaced by the nuclear disaster compared to the earthquake/tsunami.
+As of the year 2016, among those deaths, 1,368 have been listed as "related to the nuclear power plant" according to media analysis.
 Reports have pointed out that many of these deaths may have been caused by the evacuation period being too long, and that residents could have been allowed to return to their homes earlier in order to reduce the total related death toll.
-According to UNSCEAR, evacuation and sheltering measures to protect the public significantly reduced potential radiation exposures by “a factor of 10”.
+According to UNSCEAR, evacuation and sheltering measures to protect the public significantly reduced potential radiation exposures by "a factor of 10".

 At least six workers have exceeded lifetime legal limits for radiation and more than 175 (0.7%) have received significant radiation doses.
 Workers involved in mitigating the effects of the accident do face minimally higher risks for some cancers.
-According to Japan’s Ministry of Health, Labor and Welfare, the government awarded workers’ compensation to a man who developed leukemia while working on the Fukushima cleanup in 2015 and has acknowledged that three other Fukushima workers developed leukemia and thyroid cancer after working on the plant cleanup.
+According to Japan's Ministry of Health, Labor and Welfare, the government awarded workers' compensation to a man who developed leukemia while working on the Fukushima cleanup in 2015 and has acknowledged that three other Fukushima workers developed leukemia and thyroid cancer after working on the plant cleanup.
 As of 2020, the total number of cancer and leukemia instances has risen to six cases according to the Tokyo Electric Power Company (TEPCO).
 In 2018 one worker died from lung cancer as a result from radiation exposure.
 After hearing opinions from a panel of radiologists and other experts, the ministry ruled that the man's family should be paid compensation.

-The Tōhoku earthquake and tsunami killed over 15,000 people from effects unrelated to destruction of the reactors at Fukushima.
+The Tōhoku earthquake and tsunami killed over 15,000 people from effects unrelated to the destruction of the reactors at Fukushima.